 580 Investments (3).
 Prerequisite, BUSI 408.
 A survey of investment principles and practices.
 Emphasis is given to the problems of security analysis and portfolio management with special attention to the investment problems of the individual investor.

 582 Mergers and Acquisitions (3).
 Prerequisite, BUSI 408.
 Through lectures, case studies, and guest speakers, this course will cover all aspects of mergers and acquisitions from strategy to post-merger integration with an emphasis on valuation.
 Related activities such as hostile takeovers, private equity deals, and international acquisitions will also be discussed.

-584 Financial Modeling (1.5).
+584 Financial Modeling (3).
 Prerequisite, BUSI 408.
-Skill development in constructing financial models for analyzing decision problems faced by financial professionals.
+Skill development in constructing financial models for analyzing problems with decisions faced by financial professionals.
 Analyzing historical performance, forecasting free cash flows, estimating discount rates, determining terminal value, identifying other sources of value, and interpreting results in a dynamic setting.

 587 Investment Banking (1.5).
-Prerequisite, BUSI 408.
 Permission of the instructor and confirmed offer of investment banking analyst internship or full-time job.
 This course prepares students for investment banking positions and internships.
 The focus of the class is on financial modeling, general knowledge of banking, and what it takes to succeed in the industry.

 588 Introduction to Derivative Securities and Risk Management (1.5).
 Prerequisite, BUSI 408.
-Introduction to derivative securities instruments (options, futures, and swaps) and applications to the management of stock and fixed-income portfolios and other financial and business risks.
+Introduction to derivative securities instruments (options and futures) and applications in investments and corporate finance.

 589 Fixed Income (1.5).
 Prerequisite, BUSI 408.
 The course covers traditional bonds and term structure concepts as well as fixed income derivatives and interest rate modeling.